Frequently Asked QuestionsMost commonly asked questions answered by actual teachers

 If you are considering becoming a Medical Assistant, Dental Assistant, or Diagnostic Medical Sonographer, you probably have a lot of questions about the program, career and what it involves.
 Below is a list of our most frequently asked questions to help you make an informed decision.
 If you cannot find the answers you are looking for please fill out an online form and one of our expert admissions representatives will contact you soon.

 What is the length of your program?

 This depends on the program of interest.
-For Dental Assisting day classes, 7 months inlcuding a 300 hour externship. for Dental Assisting night classes, 9 months including the externship.
+For Dental Assisting day classes, 7 months including a 300 hour externship.
+For Dental Assisting night classes, 9 months including the externship.
 For Medical Assisting, it’s 10 months total including a 160 hour externship built into the 4th term.
 Both tracks of our Diagnostic Medical Sonography program are 2 years.
+Our Biomedical Equipment Technician program last for 2 years.
 For a complete list, click on the schedule tab on the menu bar above.

 Am I required to get certified?

 Will you help me find employment once I graduate?

 I already have my CPR verification.
 Will I have to retake the course?

 Can I complete my externship in a specialty office?

 Medical Assisting students will complete 160 externship hours.
 Generally, students will complete all 160 hours in the same office.

 Diagnostic Medical Sonography students will complete 1320 clinical externship hours across 4 terms.